 Green Schools at CBS Kilkenny

 The Green Schools programme is an initiative to promote environmental awareness in our school.
 As a whole school community we will work together to fix environmental issues that affect our school and our city.
 Our main aim is to promote recycling and the responsible use of school facilities.
 There are a total of 8 Green Flags organised into different categories.
 We are currently working on our first Green Flag for litter and waste.
 We firmly believe that the school environment can be improved for all of us by partaking in this programme.
+Your action is crucial, be waste neutral.

 Green Schools 2017 - 2018